-It has a price similar to the Elite Whey from Dymatize, however, is much inferior in terms of quality.
+It has a price similar to that of Elite Whey from Dymatize, however, it is much lower in terms of quality.

 Where to buy?

-It is also available at Body&Fit. on here.
+It is also available at Body & Fit here.

 THE 100% Premium Whey Protein Plus they have a protein content of 60%, and oddly enough, in a protein supplement, they have a carbohydrate concentration of 27%, which is terrible.

-One would expect the supplement's price to be low to compensate for its lack of quality, but this is not the case.
+One would expect the price of the supplement to be low to make up for its lack of quality, but that is not the case.

 For 44 € and with this low protein concentration and high carbohydrate value, we can classify this product as the worst whey we've reviewed here and a supplement to avoid.